Nikhil-Wani/Intelligent-Safety-Driving-Vechicle/README.md

 # Steps

-Initially, starting from capturing the frames from the driving environment.
+1. Initially, starting from capturing the frames from the driving environment.

-Then converting the captured image frame from RGB to Grayscale.
+2. Then converting the captured image frame from RGB to Grayscale.

-From the converted gray scale image, obtaining information about edges of the path and to detect objects (obstacles) in front of the vehicle.
+3. From the converted gray scale image, obtaining information about region of interest

+4. From the region og interest we find lane and lines of roads

-From the edges of the path detected and the objects captured training the vehicle accordingly using Neural network.
+5. From the edges of the path detected and the objects captured training the vehicle accordingly using Neural network.

-Recording these sets of data and from this recorded sets of data the vehicle drives on its own.
+5. Recording these sets of data and from this recorded sets of data the vehicle drives on its own.